TreyDettmer/DailyDesktopWallpaper/README.md

 # DailyDesktopWallpaper
-## Python script that generates a desktop wallpaper featuring random Halo concept art, the current weather, and a joke
+## Application that generates a desktop wallpaper featuring random Halo concept art, the current weather, and a joke

 ![Example Image](ExampleWallpaperImage.png)